NatanProtector/my-connect-four-AI/README.md

 # My Connect Four AI

 ## Overview
 This is a web application for playing Connect Four against an "AI" player.
-The AI will use a Monte Carlo Tree Search (MCTS) algorithm, which I implemented as part of my reinforcement learning class.
+The AI uses a Monte Carlo Tree Search (MCTS) algorithm, which I implemented as part of my reinforcement learning class.
 The project is currently in development.

 ## Current Features
-- **Two-Player Mode:** Play Connect Four locally between two players on the same computer.
+- **AI Player:** Play against an AI powered by the Monte Carlo Tree Search (MCTS) algorithm.
 - **React Frontend:** The client-side application is built using React.
 - **Express Backend:** The server serves the React app and handles Python script execution.
-- **Python Integration Testing:** The server can execute Python scripts to test AI-related functionality.
+- **Python Integration:** The server can execute Python scripts to facilitate AI functionality.

 ## Planned Features
-- **AI Player:** Implement and integrate the Monte Carlo Tree Search algorithm to allow users to play against the AI.
+- **Improved AI:** Continue to enhance the Monte Carlo Tree Search algorithm to make the AI smarter and more challenging.
+- **UI Enhancements:** Further optimize the user interface for smoother gameplay.
+- **Bug Fixes:** Address any issues or bugs in the AI, UI, or gameplay experience.

 ## Development Status
-Currently, the AI is not implemented.
-The main focus has been on setting up the infrastructure for:
-- Local two-player gameplay.
-- Backend and frontend communication.
+The game is fully functional with:
+- The AI player integrated with Monte Carlo Tree Search (MCTS) for an engaging solo experience.
-- Testing Python integration for the upcoming AI functionality.
+- The backend is set up to handle Python script execution for the AI logic.

 ## Installation and Setup